Squeezing light to get nonclassical work in quantum engines: Extractable mechanical work

-and therefore $\Delta W \sim \mathcal{O}(r)$, confirming the inequivalence of Alicki's and expansion work definitions for non-classical states of light.
-In light of this inequivalence, we adopt the unambiguous expansion work as a sound and robust thermodynamic observable \cite{tejero:pre24}.
-An interesing conclusion from Eq. \ref{DeltaW2} is that the difference between expansion work and Alicki's can be positive or negative depending on the relation between the squeezing parameter $\varphi$ and the expansion protocol that determines the shape of $\omega(t)$.
+Therefore $\Delta W \sim \mathcal{O}(r)$, confirming the inequivalence of Alicki's and expansion work for nonclassical states of light.
+In view of this inequivalence, we adopt the expansion work as a sound and robust thermodynamic observable to quantify the net mechanical work that can be extracted from the system \cite{tejero:pre24}.
+Interestingly, it can be shown that the energy change captured by $\Delta W$ and associated with two-photon internal channels does not result in von Neumann entropy changes at order $\mathcal{O}(r)$, and hence can be tentatively classified as work performed on internal degrees of freedom (to maintain squeezing), according to the entropy-based definition of work and heat in quantum thermodynamics \cite{ahmadi:scirep2023, alipour:pra2022}.
+In any case the expansion work, together with the internal $\Delta W$ and the heat dissipated to the external squeezing bath do fulfill the first law of thermodynamics, providing the necessary thermodynamical consistency.

+Since squeezing is a purely quantum effect with no classical counterpart, and squeezed states belong to the so-called \emph{nonclassical states of light}; we refer to the expansion work extracted from squeezing as \emph{nonclassical work}.
+An interesting conclusion from Eq. (\ref{DeltaW2}) is that the difference $\Delta W$ between Alicki's definition and the expansion work in the weakly squeezed regime can change sign depending on the relation between the squeezing phase $\varphi$ and the expansion protocol as dictated by $\omega(t)$ and $\dot{\omega}(t)$.

-To test this inequivalence beyond the quasistatic approximation, we now measure numerically both work expressions in finite-time protocols.
-In particular, we have performed an expansion experiment at constant speed $v$ and $r=0.01,\,1$ by solving numerically Eq. \eqref{eqn:lindblad_squeezing} from an initial length $L_0$ to a final length $L_\text{fin} = L_0 + v t_\text{fin}$, measuring both $W_{\text{Al}}$ and $W_{\text{exp}}$, and comparing with the analyticial prediction.
-Fig. \ref{fig:cycles}(a) shows the time evolution of both work definitions, showing that $W_{\text{Al}}(t) > W_{\text{exp}}(t)$ $\forall t$, so for these parameters Alicki's work overestimates the mechanical work that can be extracted from the system.
+To test this inequivalence beyond the quasistatic approximation, we now measure numerically both work expressions $\tilde{W}_{\text{Al}}$ and $W_{\text{exp}}$ in finite-time protocols and determine their difference $\Delta W$.
+In particular, we have performed expansion experiments at constant speed $v$ and $r=0.01, 0.1$ and $1$ by solving numerically Eq. \eqref{eqn:lindblad_squeezing} from an initial length $L_0$ to a final length $L_\text{fin} = L_0 + v t_\text{fin}$, measuring both $\tilde{W}_{\text{Al}}$ and $W_{\text{exp}}$.
+Determining beforehand the sign of $\Delta W$ in Eq. (\ref{DeltaW}) is not straightforward due to the combination of oscillating components appearing in the integral.
+Figure \ref{fig:Wint} shows the time evolution of the internal work, showing that $\Delta W(t)>0$ for all $t$.
+This implies that, for these parameters, Alicki's work overestimates the mechanical work that can be extracted from the system.
 This is due to the energy utilized in maintaining light squeezing via the two-photon processes mentioned above.
-These effects may be studied deeper in future works.
+These two-photon effects and their dependence with driving parameters will be studied in depth in future works \cite{tejero:inprep}.